The Wrong Planet Syndrome – Part 1

 Common and very accurate analogies for autism that I've come across are redheads, left-handers, homosexuals and whites: quantitatively - not the "norm", but qualitatively - not worse than the majority.
 Rather than viewing the differences as handicaps, experts urge recognizing and respecting neurodiversity as just one of many human variations.

 Terms such as "disease" and "disorder" suggest a deviation from the normal state of a particular body.
 If a disease is cured, the person is still themselves and their personality is unaffected.
 Autism, on the other hand, is part of the personality.
 It's a normal condition for the autist, their natural state, so any attempt to "cure", "correct" or "modify" autism in any way is devastating.
 It's absolutely as ridiculous as medical treatment of neurotypicality, or curing a dog in an attempt to turn it into a kangaroo.
 Deciding autism is a medical condition eases the minds of those who profit from it.
 Unfortunately, the multimillion-dollar autism treatment business is booming.
 Of course, not a single autistic person has yet been "cured" (the only effective method would be a brain and nervous system transplant), and treatment refers to forced "dog training" in order to make an autist more comfortable for the surrounding neurotypical world, which is primarily concerned about its own comfort, hypocritically presenting the "medical services" as a kind attitude and desire to help autistic people.
 Remember the infamous ABA therapy, which replaces inner motivation with outer motivation, teaches obedience, suppresses attempts to assert one's own interests, and violates the child's personal boundaries: the child must follow the therapist's instructions, ignoring their own needs and emotions.
-"Autism therapy" tries to "fix" behavior in extreme ways, but there is nothing wrong with the behavior of autistic people, it's just the judgment of neurotypical people who do not understand us and therefore want us to change to suit their requirements.
-A professional trainer can make a dog jump on its hind legs, but it will not turn into a kangaroo.
-The fact that the ABA industry has managed to convince the world that their abuse is the only way an autistic individual will ever have a future has to be one of the most insidious con jobs of all time.

-The diagnosis I officially received was "Autism Spectrum Disorder, Level 1, Without Intellectual Impairment".
-This contains a contradiction: if "without intellectual impairment", then why "disorder"?
-BTW, the full name of the medical document that defines autism in North America is "The Diagnostic and Statistical Manual of Mental Disorders".
+The full name of the medical document that defines autism in North America is "The Diagnostic and Statistical Manual of Mental Disorders".
 So, just another way of thinking is officially considered a mental disorder.
-But why the "Neurotypical Spectrum Disorder" diagnosis is not made for non-autistic people?
-Obviously it's discrimination.
-But isn't discrimination a criminal offense in countries of laws such as the United States and Canada?
-In 1973, the American Psychiatric Association removed the diagnosis of "homosexuality" (just try to say today that homosexuality is a mental disorder!).
+In 1973, the American Psychiatric Association removed the diagnosis of "homosexuality" from the mentioned Manual which promoted the idea that there is the only right way to love and experience sexual desire.
+Today, just try to say that LGBT+ is a mental disorder!
 I am truly happy for the sexual minorities community which was able to achieve the de-pathologizing of homosexuality, and I don't give up hope that the neuro-minorities community will be able to do the same and remove the autism "diagnosis" someday.

 Nevertheless, the term "diagnosis" is in wide use even among autistic people - perhaps because it sounds more convincing and "irrevocable" than the vague "assessment".
 Of course, no one should forget that what is actually meant is not a diagnosis of pathology, but a determination that a person is autistic (made by themselves or by a specialist).